ClaytonWas/wyrmhole/SECURITY.md

 - Avoid accessing data you don’t own
 - Use private reporting channels

-We **will not** pursue legal action for good-faith testing.

----

-## 🔍 Additional Security Automation

-Wyrmhole uses:
-- **CodeQL** scanning for Rust + JavaScript
-- GitHub dependency vulnerability alerts

-These safeguards run automatically on pushes and PRs.

----

 If you have ideas to improve Wyrmhole’s security design, architecture, or documentation — we would love to hear from you.
 Thank you for helping safeguard our users! 🧙‍♂️✨